janmazza/janmazza/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD candidate in Economics at the European University Institute in Florence, where I work under the supervision of professors Ramon Marimon and Thomas Crossley.
-In the first semester of 2022, I visited Pompeu Fabra University in Barcelona, within the framework of the European Doctoral Programme in Quantitative Economics.

-My research interests include, but are not limited to, structural economics, household finance, macro-finance, political economy and text analysis.
+My research interests include, but are not limited to, household finance, macro-finance, and social mobility..

 Unsure why you would do that, but you can also find me on [{{< icon name="twitter" pack="fab">}}](http://twitter.com/jan_mazza), mostly ranting about Italian politics and Juventus FC.